Transformer visualization via dictionary learning: contextualized embedding as a linear superposition of transformer

 To further confirm a transformer factor does correspond to a specific pattern, we can use constructed example words and context to probe their activation.
-In Table~\ref{Adversarial Text}, we construct several text sequences that are similar to the patterns corresponding to a certain transformer factor but with subtle differences.
+In Table~\ref{Adversarial Text}, we construct several text sequences that are similar to the patterns corresponding to a particular transformer factor but with subtle differences.
 The result confirms that the context that strictly follows the pattern represented by that transformer factor triggers a high activation.
-On the other hand, the more closer the adversarial example to this pattern, the higher activation it receives at this transformer factor.
+On the other hand, the closer the adversarial example to this pattern, the higher activation it receives at this transformer factor.